Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9N_et0j9GS8.md

 ### Transcript

-> can i speak with swedish no not really my my wish is pretty trash i can understand a decent amount and i can read a decent amount but my swedish speaking is trash i speak better japanese than swedish
+> can I speak with swedish no not really my my wish is pretty trash I can understand a decent amount and I can read a decent amount but my swedish speaking is trash I speak better japanese than swedish